Primary Research or Secondary Research: What to Use?

 So, your dissertation is looming and you are beginning to think about it.
 You understand the basic rules such as how primary research differs from secondary research.
-Knowing the actual differences, however, will not necessary enable you to determine whether you should base your dissertation entirely on secondary sources i.e. a dissertation that is based mostly on literature review or whether you should consider using primary sources for your research.
-The purpose of this useful guide is to help you determine what is best for your project.
+Knowing the actual differences, however, will not necessarily enable you to determine whether you should base your dissertation entirely on secondary sources i.e. a dissertation that is based mostly on literature review, or whether you should consider using primary sources for your research.
+The purpose of this user guide is to help you determine what is best for your project.

 Place New Order

 An Overview of the Different Types of Research

 As a reminder, it is important to note there are distinct differences when it comes to primary research and secondary variety.
 The first type – primary research – refers to new research that is undertaken purely for your particular study.
 The second type – secondary research – refers to the use of existing information.
 A lot of dissertation writers choose to undertake an extended review of literature, which is one of the primary types of secondary research.
 This secondary source data may come from textbooks, journal articles, or from the web.
 It may also comprise industry and company-based data and/or of a variety of other information types.
 You may, however, also choose to undertake a new review or analysis of data that already exists e.g. an SPSS (Statistical Package for the Social Scientists) analysis on a significant set of data gathered by other students or researchers.
 Essentially, this represents a different or alternative form of secondary-type research.

 Should I Use Primary Research or Secondary Research: How Do I Decide?

 - Often, your tutors or professors or your university department may stipulate a particular method to suit your dissertation type.
 For certain subjects, you may be encouraged to use primary research in your study.
 In other cases, this might not be feasible or practical e.g. in the case of philosophy or English language studies.